AlexDeFoc/AC_LIB/README.md

 * Receive
 * Get
 * Reset
+* Destructor

+## For detail use of each module check out the test directory.

 ## Documentation is provided in the header & source files for each module.
 Very clearly explained.